iliakan/node-dev/readme.md

 # What does it do?

-It autoreloads Node.JS if any file changes.
+It autoreloads Node.JS in case of any file changes.
+Use it to make the development simple.

-Unlike most other utilites of this kind, it is based on inotify.
-So it hooks on new files automatically.

     $ npm install dev -g